plone/training/mastering-plone/volto_basics.rst

 * Most existing addons for Plone will have to be adapted to Volto if they contain user-facing element (e.g. templates for content-types, controlpanels or viewlets).
 * There are already a good number of addons for Volto.
 See https://github.com/collective/awesome-volto/

-Here is an example for a view in Volto, the view for News Items ``components/theme/View/NewsItemView.jsx``:
+Here is an example for a view in Volto, the view for News Items.
+You can find it in ``frontend/omelette/src/components/theme/View/NewsItemView.jsx``:

 ..   code-block:: js